We spoke with Dusty Sonnier, McCoy’s Director of Engineering & Technology

 “I’m the Director of Engineering and Technology at McCoy Global, leading our design, engineering, and quality teams.
-My team is responsible for all our products, all technical aspects from cradle to grave during product life cycle.
-We design the products and then a group of engineers focus on sustaining the products through their lifecycle.
+My team is responsible for all our products, and all technical aspects from cradle to grave during the product life cycle.
+We design the products and then a group of engineers focuses on sustaining the products through their lifecycle.

 “Our work on products is fairly evenly split between the cradle and grave activity, slightly heavier on the cradle.

 “In the last year, we’ve done over 100 development projects.
-Roughly 90% of those projects were customised solutions of an existing product, customised for a certain application.
-We divide our projects into three categories, tier one, two and three.
-Our ‘tier ones’ are the larger development projects, they’re pure white-sheet design.
-These are the projects that require more time investment with regards to IP.
-We have more ‘tier two’ projects active than tier 1, these are new technology but build upon an existing product, and at any time, we have 10 or 15 active ‘tier three’ projects, which are our customised solutions modified to fit a customer's immediate needs.”
+Roughly 90% of those projects were customized solutions of an existing product, customized for a certain application.
+We divide our projects into three categories, tier one, two, and three.
+Our ‘tier ones’ are the larger development projects, they’re pure white-sheet designs.
+These are the projects that require more time investment with regard to IP.
+We have more ‘tier two’ projects active than tier 1, these are new technology but build upon an existing product, and at any time, we have 10 or 15 active ‘tier three’ projects, which are our customized solutions modified to fit a customer’s immediate needs.”